wleddy/takeabeltof/docs/utils.md

 This will render the text supplied from markdown to html.
 Before it tries to render it, the text is passed through Flask.render_template_string with **kwargs as context.

+___
+> #### send_static_file(*filename,**kwargs*): => Flask.Response

+This function attempts to locate a file in one or more directories.
+By including `local_path` in the kwargs it will try that path first.
+If not found there, it will look in the root static directory

+The option to override static content (images, js, css ) makes it possible to use an existing repository as the basis for a site but still customize it with out altering the repo's files.
+That way you can still pull from the repo without conflicts.

+To use this option, check the config setting for `LOCAL_STATIC_FOLDER` and set the path to somewhere outside of the repo (usually /instance...).
+Then copy the files from the repo's static folder to there and you can modify them as you wish.

 ---